 When the configuration window opens Select the Radio button enabled, and change the start and end time for the feature.
 Please note that you get a 12-hour system displayed in the Group Policy currently regardless of how time is displayed on the system itself.

-Note The policy has no effect if either of the following policies are enabled:
+Note The policy has no effect if either of the following policies is enabled:

 1. No auto-restart with logged on users for scheduled automatic update installations.